Getting started with Hydrogen and Oxygen

 - npm v8.1.2+ (Learn more about using alternate package managers)

 You don't need a Shopify account to try Hydrogen.
-However, to connect to store inventory and deploy your app to Oxygen hosting, you'll need a Shopify account on a Starter, Shopify, Advanced, or Plus plan.
+However, to connect to store inventory and deploy your app to Oxygen hosting, you'll need a Shopify account on a Basic, Shopify, Advanced, or Plus plan.
 Development stores aren’t supported at this time.

 Step 1: Create a new Hydrogen appAnchor link to section titled "Step 1: Create a new Hydrogen app"